Edgar Chandler (minister): Chicago and civil rights

 Chandler was executive director of the Church Federation of Greater Chicago during the 1960s and worked closely with Rev. Martin Luther King Jr. in the Chicago civil rights movement.
 He also participated in King's civil rights march from Selma to Montgomery, Alabama in 1965, and was co-organizer (with Edwin "Bill" Berry, head of the Chicago Urban League) of a civil rights rally in July, 1964, at Soldier Field in Chicago, at which King was the main speaker.

 One of his earliest acts in the civil rights movement was a multi-racial "wade-in" at the segregated Rainbow Beach on Chicago's lakefront.
 Then, in 1967, he moved with his family to the West Side of Chicago, to a nearly all-black neighborhood, as part of the movement to promote equal housing in the city.

 "There was no religious leader in Chicago who was more instrumental in bringing about an understanding of the civil rights movement to the people of Chicago than Ed Chandler," Msgr.
 John Egan, a Catholic pastor at Chicago's Presentation Church during the 1960s, remembered in an article on Chandler in the Valley News of Lebanon, N.H.

-He was an adjunct teacher at Chicago Theological Seminary during the 1960s, where he conducted a seminar in which Rev. Jesse Jackson, a young divinity student, was a student.
+He was an adjunct teacher at Chicago Theological Seminary during the 1960s, where he conducted a seminar in which Jesse Jackson was a young divinity student.
 Chandler later hired Jackson at the Church Federation of Greater Chicago and they became friends.

-Chandler "really helped to bring me into the civil rights movement," Jackson was quoted as saying in the Valley News article.
+Chandler "really helped to bring me into the civil rights movement", Jackson was quoted as saying in the Valley News article.
 "He helped to hire me when I had no money, and helped sustain my family."